 What healthy foods should Suhoor contain during Ramadan?

 It’s recommended that a healthy Suhoor is comprised of nuts, fruits, vegetables, a complex carbohydrate, and a source of protein.
 This is because each of these food groups provides the body with slow-releasing energy, successfully sustaining it throughout the day’s fast.
 Foods that increase fatigue, thirst, and hunger should be swiftly avoided, as these contribute to your likelihood of breaking your fast in the day.

 Although it’s important to exercise during Ramadan, it’s even more vital that you do this safely.
 As a result, you should do low to moderate intensity exercises, such as walking, yoga, or Pilates.
 Exercise should be executed within one of two time slots, including an hour or two ahead of Iftar and after Iftar.
 This is because you can ensure that you’re properly nourished following your workout, or you’ll already feel replenished after your nutritious Iftar meal.

 Healthy Ramadan Recipes

-Coming up with healthy Ramadan recipes can be a tricky feat but, thanks to Orphans in Need, you don’t have to!
-Head on over to our Date Truffles, Yoghurt Dessert, African Berber Tagine, and Couscous Veg Recipes to discover more.
-Otherwise, you can donate to our appeals to ensure that the needy aren’t going without Iftaar and Suhoor.
+Coming up with healthy Ramadan recipes can be a tricky feat, but thanks to Orphans in Need, you don’t have to!
+Head on over to our Date Truffles, Yoghurt Dessert, African Berber Tagine, and Lamb Tabbouleh recipes to discover more.
+Otherwise, you can donate to our appeals to ensure that the needy aren’t going without Iftar and Suhoor.